 - While coming to Kazbegi from Tbilisi, stop at Agravi river and have a bath.
 Keep your towels and change clothes ready because the road passes along the riverside and at any time, you can stop anywhere and take bath in a river with horses running around.

 - In Gudauri have a small stopover for a few hours.
-Here you can try mountain bike, horse rides, paragliding, and other mountain sports.
-In winters this place is transformed into ski-resort which is very affordable.
+Here you can try mountain bikes, horse rides, paragliding, and other mountain sports.
+In winter this place is transformed into a ski-resort which is very affordable.

 - Hiking, mountain climbing, and camping in the woods.